JavaScriptKC/workshop/_posts/2013-06-2-data-storage.md

 {% endhighlight %}-->

 See if you can implement your own `findById`, and `update` function, using what we have already built and [the documentation for mongodb](http://mongodb.github.com/node-mongodb-native/).

-Once you've gotten through the lab, raise your hand and have an instructor unlock the next lab where you can play with IRC!